IE

 Loading Tools

 Quickly reference estimated net pay across common salary bands in Ireland for the 2026 tax year.
-These tables provide a baseline for single and married (one-income) scenarios.
+These tables provide a baseline for single, married (one-income), and married (two-income) scenarios.

 Locate the gross annual salary closest to your current or expected earnings in the left column.

-Compare the net pay for Single vs. Married (One-Income) status to see how tax bands affect your take-home pay.
+Compare the net pay for Single vs. Married (One-Income) and Married (Two-Incomes) status to see how tax bands affect your household's take-home pay.

 Click "Customize" on any row to load that salary into our full calculator for a precise breakdown including pensions and credits.